 R5(config)#router bgp 3 R5(config-router)#neighbor 192.168.45.4 remote-as 2

 You can see that it is in the BGP table.
-This means that I succesfully used the network command to advertise into BGP.
+This means that I successfully used the network command to advertise into BGP.
 The next hop is 0.0.0.0 since it originated on this router.
-If you don’t see anything here then normally there are two reasons for this:
+If you don’t see anything here, then normally there are two reasons for this: